CSA-OCP-GER/azure-developer-college/day2/challenges/challenge-4.md

 }
 ```

-Some notes on the template above:
+*Some notes on the template above:*

 As you can see, we are able to use functions to do dynamic stuff within a template, e.g. reading keys (```listKeys()```) or using parameter (```parameters()```).
-The are of course other functions e.g. for string manipulation (*concatenate*, *padLeft*, *split*...), numeric functions, comparison functions, conditionals etc. You can find all available template functions and their documentation here: <https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/template-functions>
+There are, of course, other functions e.g. for string manipulation (*concatenate*, *padLeft*, *split*...), numeric functions, comparison functions, conditionals etc. You can find all available template functions and their documentation here: <https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/template-functions>

 Please make yourself familiar with the list!

-So now, let's deploy the template and see what we will receive as output.
+So now, let's deploy the template and see what we will receive as output (sample template is prepared in folder: *day2/challenges/armtemplates/basic*).

 ```shell
 $ az group create -n basicarm-rg -l westeurope